 For untrusted AFs, the AF sends the subscription via a NEF, where the AF invokes NEF service Nnef_AnalyticsExposure_Subscribe or Nnef_AnalyticsExposure_Fetch (Analytics ID, Target of Analytics Reporting = External-group-identifier, any UE or External UE ID, Analytics Filter Information).

-An AF may also subscribe to/request abnormal behaviour notification/response from NWDAF for a group of UEs, a specific UE or any UE, where the subscription/request message may contain expected UE behaviour parameters identified on the application layer.
+An AF may also subscribe to/request abnormal behaviour notification/response from NWDAF for a group of UE(s), a specific UE or any UE, where the subscription/request message may contain expected UE behaviour parameters identified on the application layer.
 If an External-Group-Identifier is provided by the AF, the NEF interrogates UDM to map the External-Group-Identifier to the Internal-Group-Identifier and obtain SUPI list corresponding to the Internal-Group-Identifier.

 2. [Conditional] NWDAF to AMF: Namf_EventExposure_Subscribe (Event ID(s), Event Filter(s), Internal-Group-Identifier, any UE or SUPI).